You know that reading fluency is not performance. It's coherence.

 Fluent reading depends on something deeper: the alignment in real-time of decoding with comprehension.
 When this alignment is unstable:

-• Comprehension can only happen after reading aloud.
+• Comprehension only happens after reading aloud.

 • Attention is intermittent or sparse.

-• Prosody is either rehearsed or sounds mechanical.
+• Prosody sounds rehearsed or sounds mechanical.

 • Gains in fluency are difficult to sustain.